spjhon/Doc-Knowledge/knowledge/javascript/01-overview.md

 The following subsections explain how you can go back and forth between the abstract, tree-based model of a document and the geometrical, coordinate-based view of the document as it is laid out in a browser window.

 #### 15.5.1 Document Coordinates and Viewport Coordinates

+- Se habla en la diferencia entre el **viewport** y el **document**
+- Fundamento de como funciona el scroll

+Explica metodos como `getBoundingClientRect()` y `elementFromPoint()`.

+- Because document coordinates don’t really work, client-side JavaScript tends to use viewport coordinates.

+#### 15.5.2 Querying the Geometry of an Element

+Se utiliza el `getBoundingClientRect()` con ciertas limitantes

+#### 15.5.3 Determining the Element at a Point

+- `elementFromPoint()`

+#### 15.5.4 Scrolling

+#### 15.5.5 Viewport Size, Content Size, and Scroll Position

+### 15.6 Web Components

+Basic HTML tags such as `<input>` and `<button>` are inadequate for modern UI designs.

+Web components is a browser-native alternative to those frameworks based on **three** relatively recent additions to web standards that allow JavaScript to extend HTML with new tags that work as self-contained, reusable UI components.

+#### 15.6.1 Using Web Components

+- they are often written as JavaScript modules
+- Web components can have attributes just like regular HTML tags can
+- Se utilizan los children para utilizar un atributo llamado "slot" para agregarlos